sav-che/TL-2/Authors/Powell, John Wesley {std. J.W. Powell}.md

-> [!cite] BHL link: this entry starts at [page 370](https://www.biodiversitylibrary.org/item/103624#page/384/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 370](https://www.biodiversitylibrary.org/page/33189841) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Powell, John Wesley (1834-1902), American naturalist, geologist, ethnologist, and administrator; major of artillery, U.S. army, in Civil War 1861-1865; after the war professor of geology in Illinois Wesleyan College and Illinois Normal Univ.; exploring the Rocky Mountains from 1867; from 1871-1879 head of the Survey of the Rocky Mountains; director U.S. Bureau of Ethnology 1879-1902; also Director U.S. Geol.
-Survey 1881-1894. (*J.W.
-Powell*).
+Survey 1881-1894.
+**Abbreviated name**: *J.W.
+Powell*

 #### Herbarium and types